All students who are interested in doing CPT or OPT have to attend a practical training workshop conducted by International Students Advisor.

 Approval for OPT is recommended by the International Student Advisor (ISA) and granted by the U.S. Citizenship and Immigration Services (USCIS) in the form of an Employment Authorization Document (EAD).
-The USCIS may take 60 to 90 days to process your application.
+The USCIS may take 90 days to process your application.
 Once you receive an EAD from the USCIS, it is impossible to revoke it.
 You cannot work while you are waiting for the EAD to arrive.

 What is Optional Practical Training?

-Optional Practical Training is temporary employment related to the area of study indicated on your I-20.
+Optional Practical Training is temporary employment related to the area of study indicated on your Form I-20.
 You may use your OPT time during your course of study or after the completion of your studies.
 You are allowed a maximum of 12 months during your entire academic career in the US.

 Part time employment is 20 hours per week or less.
 Full time employment is 21 hours or more per week.
 You may apply to use your OPT time as you wish during your academic career in the US per the following guidelines: